Glossary of Terms

 See Storage for more details.

 A structured collection of data (e.g., a map, set or a list) that provides a high-level abstraction on top of the blockchain state.
 Tables are used by services to simplify data management.
-Additionally, some types of tables allow to efficiently compute Merkle proofs for table items.
+Additionally, some types of tables allow computing Merkle proofs efficiently for table items.

 An atomic patch to the blockchain state satisfying ACID criteria.
 Transactions are authenticated with the help of public-key digital signatures; i.e., the authorship of each transaction is known and cannot be easily repudiated.
 Transactions may be generated by various entities in the blockchain network, such as light clients.

 In Exonum, transactions are a subtype of service endpoints.
 All transactions are templated and defined within services, acting similarly to stored procedures in database management systems.
 Transaction endpoints of a service usually specify certain verification rules, such as the validity of a digital signature in the transaction.
 If the rules do not hold for a particular transaction, it does not change the blockchain state, but may still be recorded in the transaction log.

 See Transactions for more details.

 A full node in the blockchain network with the right to participate in the consensus algorithm to create blocks.
 In Exonum, validators are identified with the help of the global configuration, which contains public keys of all validators in the network.
 The set of validators can be changed by changing the global configuration.
 Usually, the set of validators is reasonably small, consisting of 4–15 nodes.